Skip to main content

 call(ref, endpoint, body?)ref: string, endpoint: string, body?: anyPromise<any>

 Service bridges are named proxy endpoints that connect the platform to external APIs with centralized authentication.
-The ref is the bridge slug (e.g., "cass-freight/data-entry-automation"), and endpoint is the endpoint name defined in the bridge YAML.
+The ref is the bridge slug (e.g., "acme-logistics/carrier-lookup"), and endpoint is the endpoint name defined in the bridge YAML.
 The bridge manages an X-Bridge-Context header for session caching.
 On the first call, no context header is sent; the server runs any configured initScript and returns context in the response header.
 Subsequent calls attach the cached context, skipping re-initialization.
 Context expires after a configurable TTL (default 3600 seconds).

 const carriers = await kodexa.serviceBridge.call(